 - free drinks (different types of hot tea)

 - hot water (to make your own soups/noodles/teas)

 - free use of shoe lockers at the entrance, so nowhere around the hotel there is someone walking with outside shoes!

 - vending machines and a selection of food and snacks at a very cheap price

 Numerous, perfectly clean, beautifully presented and fully equipped shower rooms and sink/beauty stations can be found on every floor.

 There were SO MANY beauty products and tools available, that I have never found even in 4* hotels: tissues, hand soap, shower cream, shampoo, conditioner, 2 types of moisturizers/tonic lotions/face cleaners, razors, toothbrushes and toothpaste, cotton buds, combs, hair bands, hairdryers and so on… Absolutely amazing!

-Each shower has a large “per-shower” room, lockable, where you can comfortably get dressed/undressed without being seen and without sweating in a tiny space!
+Each shower has a large “pre-shower” room, lockable, where you can comfortably get dressed/undressed without being seen and without sweating in a tiny space!

 The Overall Experience

 On top of everything mentioned above, I must say that the staff at reception are extremely caring and nice!
 At check-in, they even take the time to escort everyone to their own floor and explain how everything works!